longshorej/activator-lagom-java-chirper/DEPLOY.md

 > A bundle is an archive of components along with meta data (a bundle descriptor file) describing how the files should be executed.
 Bundles are similar to executable JARs with the difference being that they are not constrained to executing just JVM code.
 Bundles are also named using a digest of their contents so that their integrity may be assured.
 Bundles represent a unit of software that may have a release cycle which is distinct from other bundles.

-Once `sbt install` has finished running, the `conduct info` command will allow you to inspect the state of the deployed services.
+Once deployed, the `conduct info` command will allow you to inspect the state of the deployed services.
 When you run `conduct info`, you should see something similar to this.

 ```
 Felixs-MBP-2:activator-lagom-java-chirper felixsatyaputra$ conduct info